-We made a week-long detour at Plettenberg Bay Beach during our South Africa Garden Route itinerary.
-Check out our favorite things to do in Plettenberg Bay plus the other Garden Route highlights from our drive up the South Africa’s southwestern coast.
+Are you planning a South Africa Garden Route itinerary?
+Check out our favorite things to do in Plettenberg Bay plus other Garden Route highlights that you don’t want to miss.

 As much as we were tempted to stop in every town along the Garden Route, we needed a break from the constant driving as well as the go-go lifestyle we had adopted.
 With three safaris in our near future, we needed to slow down and recharge our depleted batteries.
 We wanted to stop and smell the roses somewhere relaxed but with restaurants and beaches.

 After a lot of research, we narrowed our choice to Plettenberg Bay, a resort town known as Plett on the southwestern coast of South Africa and a popular spot on the Garden Route.
 This popularity translates to a lot of restaurants, bars and shops that cater to both locals and visitors as well as a variety of nearby attractions.

 We liked having so many dining options, though we mostly liked chilling at our apartment with our friend Heidi who joined us for our Garden Route holiday.
 As much as we enjoy each other’s company, it was a true treat to have such a lovely companion join us for our daily walks on the beach not to mention an additional partner in wine.
 Spending quality time with a friend from home warmed our hearts and inspired our souls.

 What To Do In Plettenberg Bay

 Ironically, the Garden Route is a coastal route despite having a name that implies more of a vegetative terrain, and Plettenberg Bay is a coastal town on this route.
 Not that we’re complaining about staying around the corner from the Indian Ocean!
 Despite the frigid temperature of the water, we still had fun chasing waves and squishing our feet in the sand.